ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 The Sync emitter is a very basic synchronous emitter which supports both `GET` and `POST` request types.

-By default this emitter uses the Request type POST, HTTP and a buffer size of 50. `GET` defaults to a buffer size of 1.
+By default this emitter uses the Request type POST, HTTP and a buffer size of 50.

 Example emitter creation: